Patterning Toy Models of Superposition

 Training from a small, random initialization, the model usually passes through some sequence of polygon phases: 2-gon (antipodal pair), 3-gon (triangle), 4-gon (square), and so on, with each stage separated by discrete jumps.
 As in biological systems, the model develops in stages from simple, undifferentiated states to progressively more complex and specialized states.

-Singular learning theory (SLT) provides a framework for understanding this (watanabe2009algebraic).
-MISSING (0000) showed that each polygon is a critical point of the loss, characterized by its loss together with its local learning coefficient —a geometric invariant measuring the ‘degeneracy’ or ‘complexity’ of the critical point.
-Early in training, the posterior concentrates on low- (simple) solutions despite their higher loss.
-As training progresses, it shifts toward low-loss solutions with higher .
+Singular learning theory (SLT) provides a framework for understanding this (watanabe2009algebraic). chen2023 showed that each polygon is a critical point of the loss, characterized by its loss together with its local learning coefficient λ\lambda—a geometric invariant measuring the ‘degeneracy’ or ‘complexity’ of the critical point.
+Early in training, the posterior concentrates on low-λ\lambda (simple) solutions despite their higher loss.
+As training progresses, it shifts toward low-loss solutions with higher λ\lambda.

 Development is stochastic: at each transition, the model can proceed down multiple possible paths.
-A symmetric -gon has equivalent ways to become an -gon, corresponding to the gaps between features.
+A symmetric nn-gon has nn equivalent ways to become an (n+1)(n+1)-gon, corresponding to the nn gaps between features.
 In ordinary training, noise breaks the symmetry and picks one branch randomly.

-In biological development, the analogous problem is solved by patterning — the process by which chemical signals called morphogens concentrate along gradients that direct cells toward specific fates.
-In Wolpert’s French flag model, a single morphogen forms a gradient across a field of identical cells.
+In biological development, there is an analogous problem with cell differentiation, where cells must “choose” between different possible cell fates.
+But unlike in deep learning, these choices are tightly controlled by the organism.
+This is accomplished via morphogens: signaling molecules that form concentration gradients across fields of otherwise identical cells.
+In Wolpert’s French flag model, a single morphogen gradient is sufficient to produce three distinct cell fates from a uniform population.
 Cells exposed to high concentrations adopt one fate, cells at medium concentrations another, and cells at low concentrations a third.
-The morphogen doesn’t build anything, per se; rather, it biases which of several equivalent developmental paths each cell takes.
+The morphogen doesn’t build anything directly.
+It biases which of several otherwise equivalent developmental paths each cell takes.

 [French flag / TMS patterning figure]